-Common Sense Gun Laws
+Common Sense Gun Laws:

 When I met with Jim Ott just a few days before the special session on gun safety, I asked him to support background checks and extreme risk protection orders.
 Jim Ott said no. I am a gun owner, and I will say YES to measures that reduce gun violence while protecting our second amendment rights.

-Support for Our Schools and Our Teachers
+Support for Public Schools and Teachers:

-Protecting Wisconsin’s Environmental Legacy
+Restoring Wisconsin’s Environmental Legacy:

 My first “real” job out of college was in Washington DC at the Solar Energy Industries Association, and later I became communications director at the Environmental Law and Policy Center of the Midwest.
 I learned how green technology can create great 21st century jobs while driving economic development, and I worked to preserve natural areas such as the Chequamegon-Nicolet National Forest and valuable prairie land along the Mississippi.

 Jim Ott is a former TV weatherman who denies that climate change is real.
 In fact he used to publish a newsletter “debunking” climate scientists.
 He says he loves to go fishing, but he votes against measures that would protect our waterways and our air from pollution.
 Our district has more than 20 miles of Lake Michigan coastline that need our protection.
 I will vote to protect our natural areas while driving economic development with sustainable jobs for our future.

 For all of these reasons and more, I am running for state assembly to make Wisconsin safer, smarter and healthier.
 My daughter Mia will turn 18 just a few weeks before election day, and I want her very first vote to be cast for her Mom.
 She likes to remind me that I have to earn her vote, just like I plan to earn yours.
 I hope you will vote for me, Deb Andraca, for State Assembly on November 3rd.